Khloe Kardashian Flashes Killer Abs In Stunning Close-Up Photo Of Her Gym-Honed Body

 As previously reported by The Inqusitr, Khloe has opened up about how she got her fit figure in the past, revealing that she had to train herself to lead a healthier lifestyle.

-People Magazine reports that Kardashian cut out all junk food and dairy from her diet and spent time adapting her body to eat less.
-She also claims that water is one of the biggest keys to success when it comes to keep your body healthy and ready to tackle exercise.
+People Magazine reports that Khloe cut out all junk food and dairy from her diet and spent time adapting her body to eat less.
+She also claims that water is one of the biggest keys to success when it comes to keeping your body healthy and ready to tackle exercise.

 “I had to train myself to drink more water.
-I drink like 5 liters of water a day,” Kardashian said, adding that she always lectures her younger sisters, Kendall and Kylie Jenner, to drink more water.
+I drink like five liters of water a day,” Khloe said, adding that she always lectures her younger sisters, Kendall and Kylie Jenner, to drink more water.

 The reality star also admits that working out has become a serious stress reliever for her, especially since she leads a life that tends to get very dramatic from time to time.